Aus3D/BigBed/README.md

+**Please note that BigBed is still in development and is not ready for use - we're in the testing phase right now, and should be ready to go shortly.
+Thanks for your patience!**

 # Aus3D BigBed

 BigBed is an open-source PCB heated-bed for RepRap 3D printers.
 It is based on [earlier PCB heated bed designs](http://reprap.org/wiki/PCB_Heatbed), but incorporates several key improvements.
 It features many of the same design choices from the popular MK2, MK2b and MK3 open-source heated beds, and should feel quite familiar to anyone who has used one of those designs before.